 - International Relations Experiential Learning Scholarship

 These scholarships are designed to enable students to reach their full potential as responsible global citizens.
 All five scholarships are need based, but have slightly different selection criteria.
 Please read the following descriptions to understand which scholarship(s) are appropriate for the program you wish to pursue.

 This scholarship, funded by Kathleen and Larry Zimpleman, provides financial assistance to students who will participate in a substantive and applied immersion experience at a business, health facility, school or other organization abroad.
 (Experiential learning is "learning-by-doing" and includes internships, rotations, research or service projects, teaching, etc.)

 This scholarship, funded by alumnus Ron Olson and his wife, Jane Olson, supports students engaged in global service-learning, either in the US (for example, service within the Des Moines multicultural community) or abroad.
 (Service-learning involves meaningful community service and intentional reflection.)

 Allen Service-Learning Travel Scholarship

 This scholarship, funded by Doug Allen, supports students engaged service-learning that requires travel, either in the US or abroad.
 (Service-learning involves meaningful community service and intentional reflection.)

 Paul Thibodeau Travel Scholarships for Global Citizenship are need-based awards to assist students with the travel costs of an education abroad experience.

 The next deadline for submitting applications is February 22, 2015.
-The application will become available in January 2015.
+The application will become available in late January 2015.

 Eligibility for all Global Learning Scholarships